vigliensoni/vigliensoni.com/content/portfolio/32-scintillation.md

 showonlyimage = false
 weight = 10
 categories = ['music']
+tags = ['single', 'release']
 years = ['2022']
 +++

+<!--more-->

 Scintillation is the result of a first time collaboration between CMD and vigliensoni.
 It explores our joint desires for fast-paced rhythms, propulsive basslines, and affective melodies.
-<!--more-->

 {{< youtube 2058681707>}}